 APAP Board Nominations

-Five board openings are anticipated.
-The nominations committee will review submissions and interview potential nominees in September 2017.
+APAP has five board openings to fill in January, 2019.
+The Nominations Task Force will review submissions and interview potential nominees in September 2018.
 The board will present the slate of new and returning board members and their qualifications to members for a vote (by electronic ballot prior to and in person at the annual member meeting in January).
 Board members are elected to a three-year term in accordance with our current bylaws.
-Terms will begin in January 2018.
+Terms will begin in January 2019.

 Guidelines for Nominations